Swatichanchal/Swatichanchal/README.md

 **Here's what you need to know about me :**
-- I'm currently learning data scientist tools (Data Analysis , Modeling , Deployment) 💻.
+- 💻 I'm learning data scientist tools (Data Analysis , Modeling , Deployment) .
+- 👨🏽‍💻 I’m currently working on Computer vision technologies learning Object detection and Segmentation .
+- 🌱 I’m currently researching and building AI Products.
-- I love to code in Python 🐍.
+- 🐍 I love to code in Python .
 - I've posted my very first article on Medium on Stack OverFlow Developer Survey , Have a look [Blog Post](https://medium.com/@swatisinghchanchaluni/developers-vs-non-developers-which-profession-is-better-8a18aeb4d65a)
-- Ask me about anything, I am happy to help 💬.
+- 💬 Ask me about anything, I am happy to help .
-- How to reach me: swatichan55@gmail.com 📫.
+- 📫 How to reach me: swatichan55@gmail.com .
-- Looking for Data science opportunity  💼 .
+- 💼 Looking for Data science opportunity .

 **Languages and Tools:**